Elizabeth Latief

 Elizabeth Latief born 27 March 1963, she is a former player of Indonesia from the 80s era.

 Career

 She is a semi-finalist 1987 Badminton World Cup after being defeated Li Lingwei.
 Elizabeth won the 1987 Konica Cup in what is now the Singapore Open after beating Gu Jiaming from China in final and won Asian Badminton Championships 1987.
 In the 1983 Singapore she won a silver medal after being defeated by compatriot Ivana Lie.
-In 1985 Bangkok Thailand she managed to avenge himself by defeating Ivana Lie and won gold and women's singles, women's team and silver in woman doubles paired with Verawaty Fajrin lost to Rosiana Tendean / Imelda Wiguna.
+In 1985 Bangkok Thailand she managed to avenge himself by defeating Ivana Lie and won gold and women's singles, women's team and silver in woman doubles paired with Verawaty Fadjrin lost to Rosiana Tendean / Imelda Wiguna.
 Then 1987 Jakarta Indonesia in the homeland she won the gold medal by defeating her junior Susi Susanti.
 Elizabeth is also trusted to strengthen the Uber Cup Indonesia team that year 1984, 1986, 1988.
 In final 1986 Indonesia lost 2–3 to China.